Peter Bogdanovich: 1990s

 In 1991, Bogdanovich developed an alternative calendar, titled A Year and a Day: Goddess Engagement Calendar.
 The calendar consisted of 13 months of 28 days and a bonus day to equal 365 days.
 Each month was named after a different species of tree.
 Bogdanovich attributed his inspiration for the calendar to the works of Robert Graves.

-Bogdanovich directed two more theatrical films in 1992 and 1993, but neither of these films recaptured the success of his early career.
-One, Noises Off, based on the Michael Frayn play, while another, The Thing Called Love, is better known as one of River Phoenix's last roles before his death.
+Bogdanovich directed two more theatrical films in 1992 and 1993, but neither film recaptured the success of his early career.
+One, Noises Off, was based on a stage play by Michael Frayn, while another, The Thing Called Love, is better known as one of River Phoenix's last roles before his death.
 In the mid-90s, Bogdanovich began to work in television, directing films such as To Sir, with Love II.
 In 1997, he declared bankruptcy again.
-Drawing from his encyclopedic knowledge of film history, he authored several critically lauded books, including Peter Bogdanovich's Movie of the Week, which offered the lifelong cinephile's commentary on 52 of his favorite films, and Who The Devil Made It: Conversations with Legendary Film Directors and Who the Hell's in It: Conversations with Hollywood's Legendary Actors, both based on interviews with directors and actors.
+Drawing from his encyclopedic knowledge of film history, he wrote several critically lauded books, including Who the Devil Made It, featuring archival interviews that Bogdanovich had held with famous Hollywood directors, and Peter Bogdanovich's Movie of the Week, which offered the lifelong cinephile's commentary on 52 of his favorite films.